sambeahan/time-use-optimisation/README.md

 pip install -r requirements.txt
 ```

+## Optimisation
-The evolutionary optimisation is contained in the `evo_optimisation` folder

-`reinforcement_learning` contains the reinforcement learning approach for optimisation.

-The `evo_optimisation` and `reinforcement_learning` folders both contain a seperate README for further instructions.
+The evolutionary optimisation is contained in the `evo_optimisation` folder, and `reinforcement_learning` contains the reinforcement learning approach for optimisation.
+Both folders contain a seperate README for further instructions.

 `graph_generation` contains the code used to generate graphs displaying optimisation results.